 Using the Full Wavefield

-The PGS Full Waveform Inversion (FWI) solution uses diving waves, refractions and reflections together to deliver deep velocity model updates in a stable manner without relying on very long offsets.
+The PGS Full Waveform Inversion (FWI) solution uses diving waves, refractions, and reflections together to deliver accurate full record length model updates in a stable manner without relying on very long offsets.

 Key PGS FWI Benefits